EconometricInstitute/feb22012-programming-website/data/week1/2-types-in-java.md

 discovering your programming error when a student shows up for the wrong course.
 Using the type system we can make sure that the compiler can catch a mistake if we accidentally swap the two.
 A nice quote from Java for Everyone is that **the best way to avoid bugs is to make them impossible.**
-Let do this by rewriting this code by introducing new types for `Student` and `Grade`.
+Let do this by rewriting this code by introducing new types for `Student` and `Course`.
 ```java
 Student student = getStudent(36);
 Course grade = getCourse(12);